rsogllc/GNT/en/mining.md

 ![Warning icon](/img/icon_warning.svg)
 **Scam Warning:** many scams surround Bitcoin mining.
-Several common scams are [described in this guide][], but you should also remain on guard against new or uncommon scams.
+Several common scams are [described in this guide][section scams], but you should also remain on guard against new or uncommon scams.